BKWLD/decoy/README.md

   - To access the Former `Field` instances for each field, access the public properties `$date` and `$time`.

 - `Former::note()` - A note field has no actual input elements.
 It's a control group with just the passed html value where the inputs would be.
 Use like `!=Former::note($label, $text)`

+- `Former::upload()` - Creates a [file upload field](http://cl.ly/image/1a0q0C0p3V3y) with addtional UI for reviewing the last upload and deleting it.